-Curative treatments should be applied during and immediately after the spread period to reduce the number of sheep needing to be culled.
+Treatments to control the spread of footrot may be applied during the spread period to reduce the number of infected sheep.

-Most eradication programs involve controlling footrot through the spread period and immediately afterwards, by combinations of regular footbathing, foot paring, antibiotics, and possibly vaccination, followed by culling inspections during the dry, non-spread period.
+Most eradication programs involve controlling footrot through the spread period and immediately afterwards, by combinations of regular footbathing, foot paring, antibiotics, and possibly vaccination, followed by inspections during the dry, non-spread period.

-It is difficult to undertake an effective culling program during spring as the disease is still spreading from sheep to sheep and ewes are usually lambing - it is better to wait until the end of the spread period to start culling inspections.
+It is difficult to undertake an effective eradication program during spring as the disease is still spreading from sheep to sheep and ewes may be lambing - it is better to wait until the end of the spread period to start culling inspections.

-An eradication program planned in conjunction with, and closely supervised by, an experienced Biosecurity SA Animal Health Officer or trained footrot contractor has the best chance of success
+An eradication program planned in conjunction with, and closely supervised by, an experienced LLS district veterinarian, biosecurity officer or trained footrot contractor has the best chance of success.